 Entry visas are required by all visitors to India and Wendy Wu Tours Visa Department can assist you with the process of obtaining a visa.
-Please be advised that your passport must have at least 6 months validity left on it when you arrive back into Australia.
+Please be advised that your passport must have at least six months validity left on it when you arrive back into Australia.

-Please be advised that all Visa Applications for India MUST be completed on-line at the VFS website: www.vfsglobal.com/india/australia.
-Wendy Wu Tours will assist you with instructions.
+Please be advised that all Visa Applications for India must be completed on-line at the VFS website: www.vfsglobal.com/india/australia - Wendy Wu Tours will assist you with instructions.
 Once the form is completed, the application and passport must be sent to Wendy Wu Tours.
-Visas are valid for 6 months from the date of issue and allow you to stay in the country for up to 6 months.
-Visa application forms and all relevant documentation are due in our office 70 days prior to departure.
+Visas are valid for six months from the date of issue and allow you to stay in the country for up to six months.
+Visa application forms and all relevant documentation are due in our office 75 days prior to departure.
 Applications will not be accepted within 50 days of departure.
-Passports will be returned with your final documentation 2-3 weeks prior to your group tour's scheduled departure.
-If you require your passport to be returned earlier, a \$15 courier fee will apply.
+Passports will be returned with your final documentation two to three weeks prior to your group tour's scheduled departure.
+If you require your passport to be returned earlier, a \$15AUD courier fee will apply.